joendres/nextcloud-filelink/README.md

 1. Click the link "Find more providers..." at the bottom of the page.
 1. Find __*cloud__ in the list and click the "Add to Thunderbird" button.
 1. On the "Options" tab click the button "Add *cloud".
-1. Configure, only three settings are strictly necessary:
+1. Configure.
+Only three settings are strictly necessary:
    * Server URL
    * Username
    * App token or password